 - Depending on the time of your airline departure you may enjoy a relaxing early morning swim in one of the pools or a walk along the Malecon (seawall) with the Straits of Florida next to you.

 - Transfer to José Martí International Airport in Havana for flight home.
 (Included)

-- You need to be at your departure airport 3 hours before takeoff.
+- Airlines recommend you be at your departure airport 3 hours before takeoff.
 Please prepare accordingly.
 Your guide will meet you in the lobby of your hotel.

 - After you clear Cuban Immigration, you will be screened and your carry on will be scanned.
-In the departure hall there is a duty free shop, places to buy snacks and drinks, as well as souvenirs, so you may want to have some Cuban Currency (CUC).
+In the departure hall there is a duty free shop, places to buy snacks and drinks, as well as souvenirs.
 There is a currency exchange in the departure hall (1) if it is open and (2) if they have USD $ to exchange for you.
 They do not take CUC coins.

 - When arriving to your U.S. entry airport you will need to clear U.S. Immigration and U.S. Customs.
-If questioned by an Immigration Officer about your trip to Cuba, note that you were on a sanctioned Tour of “People to People Activities.”
-If asked what that is, tell the truth and explain it was an opportunity to directly engage with Cuban people, learn about their life and country.
+If asked by an Immigration Officer about your trip to Cuba, note that you were on a sanctioned Tour.
+If asked what you did, tell the truth and explain it was an opportunity to directly engage with Cuban people, learn about their life and country.
 To be clear: You were not on a vacation.